materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/02-ecosystem-participants.md

 - Officially deploy as DFO a smart contract to better interface with the core contracts.

-- Officially Deploy new smart contracts which extends the protocol with new functionalities.
+- Officially Deploy as DFO new smart contracts which extends the protocol with new functionalities.